 Now systematically hunt for the books and articles on this bibliography.
 This process usually requires visiting several university libraries and the extensive use of interlibrary loan.
 Also, some of the items will be found at the Family History Library.
 Carefully, review what others have found about the family you are researching.
 Perhaps your problem has already been solved by another genealogist.

 If necessary, make up a list of manuscripts to consult in France.
 Although you could visit France to do the research, few of us can afford this.
 Besides, when in France why would you want to be in an archives or library when you could be touring one of the most magnificent countries in the world.
-Instead, I suggest that you order copies of the documents to be made on microfilm.
-Microfilm is cheaper than paper copies.
-Processing a microfilm order can take up to and beyond six months.
+Instead, I suggest that you order digital copies of the documents.
+Digital copies are usually chearper than microfilm or paper copies.
+Processing a reproduction order can take up to and beyond six months.
 Be patient.
-I find it is better to get microfilm copies than to hire a researcher in France.
+I find it is better to get copies than to hire a researcher in France.
 This way you can pour over the evidence at your leisure.
 Be prepared to encounter some difficult to read script.

 Lastly, analyze your evidence and make sure you have an original document or a printed source citing original documents to prove the link between every generation.
 Never settle for less.

 I also strongly suggest you find others researching the same family and band together to divide the labor and share the costs.
 In my own case I have been very lucky to become a team member with some rather brilliant colleagues, namely René Jetté, Roland-Yves Gagné, Gail F. Moreau, and Fr.
 Joseph Dubé.
 I consider myself as the junior partner and I am fortunate to work with such talented people and to learn from them.